How to Become an Anesthesiologist Assistant

 Anesthesiologist assistants generally find employment in hospitals in the surgical and emergency care departments.
 Sterile, cool, and brightly illuminated operating rooms are the normal work environment for AAs.
 They conduct much of their work on their feet and are often on call on weekends and evenings.
 Reporting to the supervising anesthesiologist, AAs are subject to close scrutiny and direction.
 Like all professionals with duties surrounding the operating room, anesthesiologist assistants painstakingly follow strict protocols in order maximize the success of the patient’s complete recovery.

-The profession requires at least a bachelor’s degree with an emphasis in the sciences such as chemistry and biology.
-If possible, students should attend an accredited college or university with a good science or pre-med program.
+This profession requires a master's degree.
+Prior to obtaining a master's degree, students should obtain a bachelor's degree with an emphasis in the sciences such as chemistry and biology.
+If possible, undergrads should attend an accredited college or university with a good science or pre-med program.
 This is a competitive field and excellent academics are required for entry into medical programs.
 The required GPA for many institutions is 3.0, although applicants may find that they need a minimum of 3.4 in order to get accepted.